-Mr. Hibberd is currently Chairman of the Board of Canacol and brings over 40 years of industry and senior leadership experience to the Corporation.
-For over 27 years, Mr. Hibberd has been Chairman and CEO of MJH Services Inc., a corporate finance advisory firm.
-He is also currently Vice Chairman of Sunshine Oilsands Ltd., Chairman of PetroFrontier Corp. and serves as a board member of CanAsia Energy Corp.
-Formerly, he was Chairman of Heritage Oil Plc, Heritage Oil Corporation and Greenfields Petroleum Corporation; and former director of Montana Exploration Corp., Avalite Inc., Challenger Energy Corp., Deer Creek Energy, Iteration Energy Ltd., Pan Orient Energy Corp., Rally Energy Corp., Sagres Energy, Skope Energy Inc. and Zapata Energy Corporation.
+years of industry and senior leadership experience to the Corporation.
+For over 28 years, Mr. Hibberd has been Chairman and CEO of MJH Services Inc., a corporate finance advisory firm.
+He is also currently Vice Chairman of Sunshine Oilsands Ltd., Chairman of PetroFrontier Corp. and serves as a board member of D2 Lithium Corp.
+Formerly, he was Chairman of Heritage Oil Plc, Heritage Oil Corporation and Greenfields Petroleum Corporation; and former Director of Montana Exploration Corp., Avalite Inc., CanAsia Energy Corp., Challenger Energy Corp., Deer Creek Energy, Iteration Energy Ltd., Pan Orient Energy Corp., Rally Energy Corp., Sagres Energy, Skope Energy Inc. and Zapata Energy Corporation.
 Mr. Hibberd holds a BA and an MBA from the University of Toronto and an LLB from Western University.
-He is also a member of the Law Society of Upper Canada.